torrewk/Python-Jax-Fast-Stokesian-Dynamics/README.md

 # jfsd: a Python implementation of Fast Stokesian Dynamics with Jax

 This repository contains a Python implementation of the Fast Stokesian Dynamics methods (A. Fiore, J. Swan, 2019, https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/abs/fast-stokesian-dynamics/970BD1B80B43E21CD355C7BAD4644D46) which leverages the library JAX to just-in-time compile and run on GPU the simulation.
+The accuracy of hydrodynamic interactions can be scaled down in order to obtain Rotne-Prager-Yamakawa (up to 2-body effects, and no lubrication) or Brownian Dynamics (only 1-body effects).
+Moreover, the average height of asperities on particles can be specified, enabling simulations of rough colloids.

 ## Pre-requisites:
 - cuda 11.8 (https://developer.nvidia.com/cuda-11-8-0-download-archive)